 Before selecting the battery, the installer must determine the minimum size batteries for standby and alarm times desired for each application.
 If the wrong batteries are installed or incorrect current draw used, the proper standby and minimum alarm time will not be present.

-(Please use the Battery Calculation Worksheet located on the next page to calculate the battery size and current draw required for each application.)
+Please use the Battery Calculation Worksheet included in this section to calculate the battery size and current draw required for each application.